 Now it’s time to download the Google Home app on whatever device you plan on pairing with the Google Chromecast to stream content to your TV.
 Once you do, make sure that you’re connected to the same WiFi signal that you’re using on your Chromecast.

 Google Home will tell you how to do the rest.
-It prompts new users to follow a series of self-explanatory setup steps.
-After you’ve completed this setup, you will be able to begin using digital signage software to broadcast displays through your television.
+It prompts new users to follow a series of self-explanatory Chromecast setup steps.
+It is important to note here that Google Home will not be your digital signage app.
+However, after you’ve completed this setup, you will be able to begin using digital signage software to broadcast displays through your television.

-Pros and cons of using the Chromecast for digital signage
+Pros and cons of using Chromecast for digital signage

 Chromecast can be an excellent digital signage solution — but it isn’t the best fit for everyone.
 Let’s take a look at some pros and cons of using a Chromecast for digital signage to figure out whether it’s right for you or not.